jrobind/thefrontendcoach.com/src/posts/maximise-your-code-learning-process-by-embracing-frustration.md

 ### Practice can make perfect

 Remember there are different forms of practice.
 Mindless repetition over content we already know is an inefficient code-learning mechanism.
-Successful learners often employ a deliberate approach to practicing which is systematic and purposeful.
-An approach that intentionally seeks out discomfort.
+Successful learners often employ a deliberate approach to practicing which is systematic and purposeful – an approach that intentionally seeks out discomfort.

 ### Build tolerance to frustration

 Reframe the way you think about coding, it is a frustrating profession.
 Try to seek out frustration and discomfort because it’s one of the best markers for learning progression.
 If you’re frustrated there’s a good chance you’re reaching outside of your comfort zone.
 This is the sweet spot for learning.

 In the end, there’s no one quick trick for achieving success (as with most things in life – coding included) but there are patterns and skills that do often differentiate the successful from the unsuccessful, and within a coding context the successful generally have a high tolerance to frustration and often engage in deliberate practice.
-What we’ve discussed doesn't necessarily just apply to newbie coders, improving your learning practices and reframing the way you see and experience frustration can help developers of all experience levels.
+What we’ve covered doesn't necessarily just apply to newbie coders, improving your learning practices and reframing the way you see and experience frustration can help developers of all experience levels.

 **Enjoy coding and embrace frustration!**